 True Program Cost: $250 (tuition, meals & accommodation in double occupancy)

 Until Feb 16: Subsidized Program Cost: $150 (tuition, meals & accommodation in double occupancy)

 Can’t afford it?

-Please register as normal and indicate “partial bursary” or “full bursary” in the payment options and fill out the Bursary Form online.
-We ask that bursary recipients pay at least a minimal amount to reserve your spot in the program.
+Please register as normal and indicate “partial bursary” or “full bursary” in the payment options and fill out the Bursary Form online before February 16th.
+We ask that bursary recipients volunteer to pay at least a minimal amount to reserve your spot in the program.